imixs/imixs-workflow/src/site/markdown/modelling/activities.md

 A Mail message can be send by the [Imxis-Mail Plugin](../engine/plugins/mailplugin.html)

-##Rule Properties
+## Rule Properties

-The property section 'Rule' allows the definition of business rules to be evaluated during the processing life cycle.
+In the section 'Rule' you can define business rules to be evaluated during the processing life cycle.

 <img src="../images/modelling/bpmn_screen_24.png"/>

-A business rule can be defined in different script languages.
-See the section [Rule Plugin](../engine/plugins/ruleplugin.html) for further information.
+A business rule can be written in different script languages.
+See the section [Rule Plugin](../engine/plugins/ruleplugin.html) for further information how a business rule is defined.

-##Report Properties
+## Report Properties

 The 'Report' section describes a report definition to be executed the event.